eochoa5/PhoneFindr/README.md

 TODO:
 ==========================================
-on WebUI, indicate somehow that the phone is connected/disconnected to the server. on PhoneUI, have an alert pop up when the phone "rings" so that you can turn off the alarm.
+on WebUI, indicate somehow that the phone is connected/disconnected to the server.
+-Convert lan and lon to an address
+-style the Android notification nicely

-This Android app helps you find your phone if you misplaced it somewhere.
+This Android app helps you find your phone if you misplaced it.
 If it gets stolen it might still do what it's supposed to do but we don't guarantee it because the phone might have been turned off or location disabled.

 Install it.
 Sign up/sign in.